-- Males are affected more than females
+- Males are more affected by alcohol-related interpersonal violence than females

 - The most common days for homicide are Saturdays followed by Sundays